m1cr0lab-gamebuino/gb-meta-screen-recorder/docs/en/setup.md

 This is the simplest case.

-Edit the main sketch of your application (here, I will name it `Test.ino`) and insert the instructions indicated in the code below:
+Edit the main sketch of your application (here, I will name it `Sketch.ino`) and insert the instructions indicated in the code below:

-<div class="filename">Test.ino</div>
+<div class="filename">Sketch.ino</div>
 ```cpp
 #include <Gamebuino-Meta.h>
 #include "ScreenRecorder.h" /* <-- insert this line */